Aelxnadre72/timetable/readme.md

 [EventIO.java](timetable/core/src/main/java/timetable/core/EventIO.java) saves the event information the user added, which can be read and become an event-object.
 The even-object can then appear in the timetable gui.

-# ui
+# fxui

+## Controller
+[AppController.java](timetable/fxui/src/main/java/timetable/ui/AppController.java) is the controller, which combines the core logic with the ui.

 ## fxml
 In [App.fxml](timetable/fxui/src/main/resources/timetable/ui/App.fxml) the GUI for the timetable is implemented.
 The timetable is made with a pane and ListView for each coloumn.
 The coloumns represents the hours of the day and days of the week.
 There are Textfield-boxes for the user to fill in a title and description.
 And Choiceboxes to pick a day and time.
 Each of these items have an id, which is used in the controller.

-## Controller
-[AppController.java](timetable/fxui/src/main/java/timetable/ui/AppController.java) is the controller, which combines the core logic with the ui.

 # Tests
-[EventTest.java](timetable/core/src/test/java/timetable/core/EventTest.java) tests the event class (the constructor and the setters) and it also has exception tests.
+[EventTest.java](timetable/core/src/test/java/timetable/core/EventTest.java) have Junit tests that tests the event class (the constructor and the setters) and it also has exception tests.

+## Spotbugs
+## Checkstyle

 # Trying it out
 To try out the projects, cd into the corrosponding folder.